 Usually, the metric will be normalized to allow $b=-1$ and the pinching constant will be a fraction with numerator $1$; observe that scaling the metric to change the supremum of curvature leaves this fraction invariant.
 We see from the definition of pinched curvature that if a metric on a manifold is not strictly negatively curved or has the property that the infimum of its sectional curvature is $- \infty$, then it is not $C$--pinched for any $C$.
 Of course, the definition of pinching in a Lie group must be adjusted slightly, as different left-invariant metrics may give different values for sectional curvature.

-\begin{defn} A Lie group $G$ is said to be \emph{exactly $C$--pinched} if it admits a left-invariant metric which realizes it as a Riemannian manifold that is $C$ pinched, but no metrics which are $C'$--pinched for $C' > C$. \end{defn}
+\begin{defn} A Lie group $G$ is said to have \emph{optimal pinching} $C$ if it admits a left-invariant metric which realizes it as a Riemannian manifold that is $C$ pinched, but no metrics which are $C'$--pinched for $C' > C$. \end{defn}

 One should observe that being $C'$ pinched for $C'>C$ is a stronger condition, because it means that the value of $b$ is closer to $-1$, and therefore the manifold is closer to being constant curvature, which is the strongest possible condition.
 Clearly some Lie groups are not exactly $K$--pinched for any value of $K$ - for instance the derived subgroup of a solvable Lie group may have codimension greater than 1.